 As most international travellers begin their trip in Auckland and finish in Christchurch.
 We’ll start from North to South and add links for easy reference and information access.

-1 – Waiheke Island off the coast of Auckland – for wine lovers
+1 – Waiheke Island near Auckland – for wine lovers

-Only a short 50 minutes ferry ride from downtown Auckland, Waiheke Island is a gorgeous, relaxed gem surrounded by the bluest waters.
+Just a short 50 minute ferry ride from downtown Auckland, Waiheke Island is a gorgeous, relaxed gem surrounded by the bluest waters.
 It’s actually hard to imagine that New Zealand’s largest city is so close!

-Friendly locals and remote, empty beaches welcome as you arrive at the ferry terminal.
-You can either rent a car locally for the day or join a vineyard/scenic small group tour.
+Friendly locals and remote empty beaches are a welcoming sight as you arrive at the ferry terminal.
+Now you can either rent a car locally for the day, or join a vineyard/scenic small group tour.
 Handy Hint: Take the 10am ferry ex Auckland harbour and back at 4pm from Waiheke ferry terminal.

-2 – Hahei Beach Coromandel Peninsula – Kayaking and hiking
+2 – Hahei Beach Coromandel Peninsula – Kayaking & hiking

 The question from our travellers is a this, “shall we go to the Bay of Island or the Coromandel Peninsula”?
 We have written another travel blog on this subject (link).
 The key advantage with the Coromandel is there is less driving and the scenery is just as lovely as the Bay of Islands.